OtisPresley/snmp-switch-manager/README.md

 ## Highlights

-- 🔍 Automatic discovery of port count, speed, VLAN ID (PVID), description, and operational status via SNMP v2c
+- 🔍 Automatic discovery of port count, speed, VLAN ID (PVID), description, and operational status via SNMP (v2c or v3)
 - 🔄 Background polling that keeps Home Assistant entities and attributes in sync with live switch data
 - 🎚️ One `switch` entity per interface for toggling administrative state (up/down)
 - 🏷️ Service for updating the interface alias (`ifAlias`) directly from Home Assistant